CLARIAH/clariah-plus/docs/requirements/software-requirements.md

    proof-of-concept?
 It *MUST* also make clear whether the software is actively maintained or not, and if so, by whom (see point 12).
 The use of the [repostatus](https://www.repostatus.org/) vocabulary is *RECOMMENDED* to this end.
 A simple repostatus badge suffices.
-4. The README *MUST* make clear who wrote the software, including a contact link, and acknowledge the funders.
+4. The README *MUST* make clear who wrote and currently maintains the software, including a contact link, and acknowledge the funders.
 5. The README *MUST* provide (or link to) installation instructions.
 6. The README *MUST* provide (or link to) usage instructions for a quick start, explaining how the first task can be performed with the system.
 7. The README *SHOULD* make explicit any software and minimal hardware requirements the software relies on.
 This includes making explicit the software's main dependencies, target OS, and minimally required resources.